 Seating and systems each account for 28% of office furniture products by category, according to BIFMA 2015 information.
 Tables are roughly 12% of the product mix, followed by files and casegoods at 11% each, and storage at 5%.
 Other types of products account for the remaining 5%.

-According to research published by Fact.MR, the global office furniture market is projected grow at 5.8% CAGR through 2022, surpassing $30.5 billion by the year’s end.
-Office chairs are expected as the top selling product, surpassing $8.8 billion by end 2022.
+According to research published by Fact.MR, the global office furniture market is projected to grow at 5.8% CAGR through 2022, surpassing $30.5 billion by the year’s end.
+Office chairs are expected as the top-selling product, surpassing $8.8 billion by the end of 2022.

 Market Data Sources: Business & Institutional Furniture Manufacturers Assn.
 (BIFMA), IHS Markit, Fact.MR, Michael A. Dunlap & Associates LLC, Statistics Canada (StatCan), U.S. Census Bureau, Foreign Trade Division, Research and Markets.

 Category: Contract furniture includes: business/office furniture, government furniture, home office, education furniture, healthcare furnishings, institutional furniture, hospitality furniture.

 Have something to say?
 Share your thoughts with us in the comments below.